Michciak/PO_project/README.md

 ### Installing application
 After you clone repository you need to run system terminal and go to directory 'PO_project' which contains all files.

-Next you need to set up application by building container, to achieve this run command 'docker compose up -d'.
+Next you need to set up application by building container, to achieve this run command ```docker compose up -d```.

 ### Running application
 Finally, you should be able to use application by going to <http://localhost:5001/>